Judgment enforcement - time for change

 There was a 44% response rate, with 72.7% of those in favour of change.

 Concern was expressed that the HCEO fees were disproportionally expensive to the debtor.
-Well, we answered that so: The HCEO when working with the MoJ on the new fee scale made it clear that if we were given an opportunity for the jurisdiction order to be amended then the new fee scale could be looked at and amended.
+Well, we answered that thus: the HCEO when working with the MoJ on the new fee scale made it clear that if we were given an opportunity for the jurisdiction order to be amended then the new fee scale could be looked at and amended.
 The High Court Enforcement Officers Association agreed to not have a percentage fee for judgments under £1,000.

 Indeed, if you look at the fee scale for a debt under £1,000 where a defendant pays before attendance to remove, then an HCEO is cheaper to the defendant than under the bailiff fee structure.